The Neighbors: Income

 The most common language spoken in the W Phillips Blvd / S Garey Ave

-neighborhood is Spanish, spoken by 56.2% of households.
-Other important languages spoken here include English, Mon-Khmer (the dominant language of Cambodia) and Chinese.
+neighborhood is Spanish, spoken by 57.9% of households.
+Other important languages spoken here include English, Mon-Khmer (the dominant language of Cambodia), Chinese and Vietnamese.